siyabendoezdemir/bettersignals/README.md

 # Project Name

-[Project Name] is a Node.js application that provides a platform for traders to offer their trading services, and for users to subscribe to these services based on a pay-per-win pricing model.
-This README will guide you through setting up and using the application.
+BetterSignals is an application that provides a platform for traders to offer their trading services, and for users to subscribe to these services based on a pay-per-win pricing model.

 ## Features